VCCE/VCC/acia/ReadMe.txt

 24 lines so the screen must be at least 24 lines long. (changing tspars or typing v to set the screen type does not work for me)

 Scred assumes the terminal will delete lines from the top of the screen when the cursor is at the bottom of the screen. (emphasis on screen) This means screen length must match what scred thinks for it to work properly.
 Since acia.dll console does the delete based on buffer size it actually is that size that scred must be aware of.
 Fix it to set the screen buffer to a reasonable size and use scred's -l=<screen buffer len> argument.
 (500 lines still seems to work but I don't use scred much).
 The size of the buffer can be changed from the console properties menu.

 I did a brief check of uemacs.
-It seems to work okay except I find the lack of support of arrow keys too annoying and I am too used to vi's idea use of hjkl for cursor position to adapt to emacs.
+It seems to work okay except I find the lack of support of arrow keys annoying and I am too used to vi's use of hjkl for cursor position to adapt to emacs.